Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Guidelines and Notes for Practical Computation

-This suggests a simple guideline for best practice.
-When more accurate or better boundary conditions are available (e.g., $g_n=0$ at a wall or in the far field, or accurate Dirichlet boundary conditions measured by transducers or inferred by the Bernoulli's principle), one should regularize or correct $\tilde{\bm{g}}$ first, then compute $\tilde{f}$ based on the corrected $\tilde{\bm{g}}$ before applying the boundary conditions.
+This principle suggests a simple guideline for best practice.
+If more accurate or better Neumann boundary conditions are available (e.g., $g_n=0$ at a wall or in the far field), one should correct $\tilde{\bm{g}}$ before applying the boundary conditions, then compute $\tilde{f}$ based on the corrected $\tilde{\bm{g}}$.
 This subtle practice could effectively improve the reconstruction performance by naturally satisfying the compatibility condition of the underlying Neumann problem of the Poisson equation.
-In the following section, we will suggest some additional simple regularization to ensure compatibility.
+In the following section, we will suggest additional simple regularization strategies to ensure compatibility.